verrazzano/verrazzano/install/README.md

      * Select the related VCN.
      * Go to the `Security Lists` for the VCN.
      * Select the security list named `oke-wkr-...`.
      * Check the ingress rules for the security list.
 There should be one rule for each of the destination ports named in the LoadBalancer services.
-In the above example the destination ports are `31541` & `31739` and we would expect the ingress rule for `31739` to be missing since it was named in the above ERROR output.
+In the above example, the destination ports are `31541` & `31739` and we would expect the ingress rule for `31739` to be missing since it was named in the above ERROR output.
-     * If a rule is missing then add it by clicking `Add Ingress Rules` and filling in the source CIDR and destination port range (missing port).
+     * If a rule is missing, then add it by clicking `Add Ingress Rules` and filling in the source CIDR and destination port range (missing port).
 Use the existing rules as a guide.